orstavik/doubledots/doc/2b_mirps/prompts/mirps_tasks_prompt_0.2.md

 # TASK

-I want you to write an example of a snake game in HTML using my framework called Doubledots.
+I want you to write an example of a database viewer in HTML using my framework called Doubledots.
 Use little to none styles.
-It should have a grid to play the game, randomly spawn 'eatable' spots in the grind, the snake should move on its own, straight, if no input is made.
-Also the snake can be controlled with buttons on the screen, for arrows that determine the next move of the snake.
+It should have 2 button that on click, display different content on an opening modal.
+This modal should have a close button that closes the modal.

 # FURTHER EXPLANATION